System security begins with procurement

 In order to give Frankfurt Airport full control over its own smartcard-based airside access control solution for employees and contractors, the end-to-end security platform from LEGIC was selected.
 The system is based on LEGIC’s Master Token System Control (MTSC), a unique key and authorization management solution from LEGIC.

-The patented system is designed to give end users complete independence and control over the security of their business, including cards and readers.
+The unique system is designed to give end users complete independence and control over the security of their business, including cards and readers.

 The main feature of MTSC is the deliberate avoidance of shared secrets such as passwords.
 Authorizations are granted using physical tokens in the form of contactless smart cards.
 Organizations that use a password-based security system usually have no idea how easily they can be compromised.
 MTSC technology is based on a unique “genetic code” contained in contactless smart cards.
 The genetic code within this technology guarantees that all required credentials are unique.
 The code is transmitted to the reader during initialization of the ID card and during configuration.